|SCIENTIFIC DISCIPLINARY SECTOR||ING-IND/35|

 - The decision-making process and the modeling of management problems: the decisions in organizations, the decision-making process, the role of time;

-- Basic elements of general accounting and management accounting.
+- Basic elements of general accounting and cost accounting.
 Basic techniques for dealing with short-term decisions

 G. Spina,"La Gestione dell'Impresa", Editore: Rizzoli-ETAS.